polterguy/micro/README.md

 ## Menu navbar navigation

 Micro will create CSS rules for the _"nav"_ element, allowing you to easily create a menu or navigation menu for your pages.
-Notice, you'll need to include _"ext.css"_ for the navbar to be included.
+Notice, you'll need to include _"ext.css"_ for the navbar to be rendered correctly.
 This allows you to create responsive menus for your page.
 Below is an example.

 ```
 p5.web.include-css-file:@MICRO/media/main.css